 In addition to establishing good civic stewardship, this is just one more way to strengthen the corporate mission, encourage employee bonding, and increase loyalty.
 The workplace of the future is an active participant in its community.

-Chances are, the local community isn’t the only group that needs your support.
-Competitive companies of the future are building a safety net for their employees today.
+Chances are, the local community is not the only group that needs your support.
+Competitive companies of the future are building a safety net for their employees, starting today.
 At a time when the pulling of a lever in an election booth can change a family’s entire sense of security, you should strive to create a professional environment that cares for the whole employee.

 Employees and consumers are more invested than ever in the type of brands they spend their money on or show up for every day.
 At the lightening-speed that scandals are uncovered and news travels, a company can be exposed and financially crippled in the blink of an eye.
 A soda company that pollutes its local water resources?
 Nope.
 A makeup company that tests on animals?
 Forget about it.
 A coffee company that advertises on a controversial news site?
 Oh boy.

-But don’t just be a company that doesn’t do bad deeds, be a brand that stands up for what you believe in.
+But do not just be a company that does not do bad deeds.
+Be a brand that stands up for what you believe in.
 Carefully consider your advertisement placements, partnerships, and investments.
-It doesn’t take much for a seemingly innocuous company to suddenly find itself in the middle of a firestorm.
-Companies today are preparing for the future by assembling a trusted team that can quickly mobilize to represent company interests and stay ahead of the curve of potential bad news.
+It does not take much for a seemingly innocuous company to suddenly find itself in the middle of a firestorm.
+Companies today are preparing for the future by assembling a trusted team that can quickly mobilize to represent company interests, and stay ahead of the curve of potential bad news.
 Your employees will be proud to stand behind a company that stands up for what it believes in.